pyside/PySide/doc/pysideapi2.rst

 your code will run on both bindings.

-Changes:

-- __hash__() function return value
-- QString
-- QTextStream
-- QVariant

 __hash__() function return value
 ================================

-The hash value returned for the classes QDate, QDateTime, QTime, QUrl will be based on their string representations, thus objects with the same value will produce the same hash.
+The hash value returned for the classes :class:`PySide.QtCore.QDate`, :class:`PySide.QtCore.QDateTime`, :class:`PySide.QtCore.QTime`, :class:`PySide.QtCore.QUrl` will be
+based on their string representations, thus objects with the same value will produce the same hash.